gbrault/jupytersketcher/README.md

 ## jupytersketcher

 Tool for creating sketches of physics problems in terms of Python code.
 This work is based upon pysketcher originally developped by HPL [see Wikipedia](https://en.wikipedia.org/wiki/Hans_Petter_Langtangen).

-The main goal is to make this work compatible with Jupyter Notebook and Lab.
-Use the term Pysketcher as jupytersketcher in this documentation
+Note: Use the term Pysketcher as jupytersketcher in this documentation

+## Main differences with Pysketcher

+The main goals are:
+- make a Jupyter Notebook and Lab compatible version.
+We do not plan to support the standalone version
+- allow 'simulation' inside Jupyter
+- create a yaml simplified syntax to create sketches

 ### Install